-- Courses/grades from a home school are so designated and recorded on the student transcript upon request but are not calculated into the student's weighted percentage nor grade point average (GPA). - Courses/grades from a home school are not considered when determining the valedictorian and salutatorian awards. - 3.
+- Students receive credits toward graduation for high school classes that were completed and passed in a home school and are documented in the portfolio. - Courses/grades from a home school are so designated and recorded on the student transcript upon request but are not calculated into the student's weighted percentage nor grade point average (GPA). - Courses/grades from a home school are not considered when determining the valedictorian and salutatorian awards. - 3.
 Current students seeking credit from independent study - Credentials of the independent source must be approved by the Director of Curriculum and Instruction (DCI) by the 2nd Monday of May for the upcoming year. - Curriculum must be approved by the DCI. - Courses/grades from the independent study are so designated and recorded on the student transcript upon request but are not calculated into the student's weighted percentage nor grade point average (GPA).
 These are also not considered when determining the valedictorian and salutatorian awards.